Open to Opportunities · Chicago, IL

 Techo Tuesday got its name from two things I genuinely love: Technology and Tacos.
 It made sense in the room when I came up with it.
 It still does.

-I also stay sharp by experimenting with AI tools, automation workflows, and whatever new technology is worth understanding from the inside out.
+I also stay sharp by experimenting with AI tools, automation workflows, and whatever new technology is worth understanding from the inside out, right down to building a local AI workstation to run and fine-tune models myself.
 Curiosity doesn't have an off switch.

 La Familia